sudheerj/javascript-interview-questions/README.md

 133. ### How do you check if a string starts with another string

-     You can use ECMAScript 6's `String.prototype.startsWith()` method to check a string starts with another string or not.
+     You can use ECMAScript 6's `String.prototype.startsWith()` method to check if a string starts with another string or not.
 But it is not yet supported in all browsers.
 Let's see an example to see this usage,

      ```javascript
      "Good morning".startsWith("Good"); // true